-The Department of Agricultural Economics and Rural Sociology offers a program leading to the degree of Master of Science in Agricultural Economics
+The Department of Agricultural Economics and Rural Sociology offers a program leading to the degree of Master of Science in Agricultural Economics.

-In addition to the admission requirements of the Office of Graduate Studies, a Bachelor's degree or its equivalent is required.
+In addition to the admission requirements of the Office of Graduate Studies, a Bachelor's degree in Agricultural Economics or its equivalent is required.
 There are no specific program requirements above those of the Office of Graduate Studies.
-All students are required to write a thesis.
-A strong knowledge of macroeconomics and microeconomics is a must for every candidate willing to pursue the degree.
+All students are required to conduct an original research and to write a thesis.
+A strong knowledge of macroeconomics, microeconomics, and quantitative methods is a needed for every candidate willing to pursue the degree.